MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-graph-b2b-scenario.md

 ### Optional Synchronization Rule: Import B2B Guest User Objects SID to allow for login to MIM

 This inbound synchronization rule brings the user's SID attribute from Active Directory back into MIM, so the user can access the MIM Portal.
-The MIM Portal requires that the user have the attributes `samAccountName`, `domain` and `objectSid` populated in the MIM Service database.
+The MIM Portal requires the user to have the attributes `samAccountName`, `domain` and `objectSid` populated in the MIM Service database.

-Configure the source external system as the `ADMA`, as the `objectSid` attribute will be set automatically by AD when MIM creates the user.
+Configure the source external system as the `ADMA`, because AD automatically sets the `objectSid` attribute when MIM creates the user.

-Note that if you configure users to be created in MIM Service, ensure that they aren't in scope of any sets intended for employee SSPR management policy rules.
-You may need to change your set definitions to exclude users who have been created by the B2B flow.
+Note that if you configure users to be created in MIM Service, make sure they aren't part of any sets used for employee SSPR management policy rules.
+You may need to change your set definitions to exclude users created by the B2B flow.

 ![Screenshot showing the General tab of the Synchronization Rule IN screen.](media/microsoft-identity-manager-2016-graph-b2b-scenario/263df23fd588c4229b958aee240071f3.png)